ACCESS-NRI/um2nc-standalone/integration/INTEGRATION_README.md

 ### Intermediate (default)
 The "intermediate" data contains a fields file, generated as a subset of the the variables from the "full" data.
-These variables were selected to ensure a variety of code paths in `um2nc` are used in the integration tests.
+These variables were selected to ensure different portions of code within `um2nc` are used in the integration tests.
-In particular these variables are:
+The included variables are:

 * m01s00i024 Surface temperature (a simple 2D field)
 * m01s00i407 Pressure on model rho levels